It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Judging

-Displays must be ready for judging by the deadline listed above at 5pm.
-Judging will take place on the following day.
-Exhibitors’ and suppliers’ names must be covered by exhibitors prior to judging.
+Judging will take place on the date listed in the Exhibition Timeline.
+Exhibitors’ and suppliers’ names must be covered by exhibitors before judging.
 Failure to do so can result in disqualification.
 Exhibitors will not be permitted in or around the show area during judging.
 Failure to comply will result in disqualification.

 Judging Criteria

-Entries are judged on overall health and quality of plant material; clean foliage without dead leaves, water spots, disease, or pests; proper plant labeling, including botanical and common names visible to public; decorative container selections and condition, including shape, texture, and color; overall balance and symmetry, originality, and artistic creation.
+Entries are judged on overall health and quality of plant material; clean foliage without dead leaves, water spots, disease, or pests; decorative container selections and condition, including shape, texture, and color; overall balance and symmetry, originality, and artistic creation.
+Plants must have proper plant labeling, including botanical and common names visible to the public.
+Labels must be legible, either typed or handwritten.
+Illegible labels will disqualify the entry.

 All accepted entries will be displayed in the Garden Show exhibit with any awards received.